ProteinCalc Logo

 A good GLP-1 meal plan does not try to copy a bodybuilder diet.
 It uses high-protein foods in tolerable portions: Greek yogurt, cottage cheese, eggs, tofu, fish, lean poultry, beans, lentils, protein smoothies, soups, and soft bowls.
 It also keeps vegetables, fruit, and slow carbohydrates in the plan because constipation, fatigue, and low training energy can show up when someone focuses only on protein.

-Start with a target, then choose the plan version.
+Start with a planning range, then choose the plan version.

-Use the GLP-1 Protein Calculator first.
-If your target is near 80 g, use the lighter version of this plan.
-If your target is 100-120 g or more, keep the same meals but add the listed protein boosters.
+Use the GLP-1 protein planning tool as a discussion aid.
+If your clinician-supported range is near 80 g, use the lighter version of this plan.
+If it is 100-120 g or more, keep the same meals but add the listed protein boosters.

 The GLP-1 Plate Method